-Although the intent is for this course to be delivered in-person, the changing COVID-19 landscape may necessitate some or all of the course to be delivered online and synchronously at the times indicated in the timetable.
+This course is intended to be delivered in a blended format with both in-person and online (synchronous) classes.
+The changing COVID-19 landscape may necessitate some or all of the course to be delivered online, either synchronously (i.e., at the times indicated in the timetable) or asynchronously (e.g., posted on OWL for students to view at their convenience).
 The grading scheme will not change.
 Any assessments affected will be conducted online as determined by the course instructor.